 - Completion of an interview with members of the athletic training faculty

 Please note, expenses in addition to tuition are associated with the clinical portion of the Athletic Training Program.
-Expenses include, but are not necessarily limited to: a criminal background check, a physical examination, TB testing, personal health and liability insurance, student membership in the National Athletic Trainers' Association, and transportation to off campus clinical sites.
+Expenses include, but are not necessarily limited to: a criminal background check, TB testing, personal health and liability insurance, student membership in the National Athletic Trainers' Association, and transportation to off campus clinical sites.